art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 * CommonJS
 * directory-structure-based
 * namespace-generator
-* for CoffeeScript
+* for JavaScript, CoffeeScript and CaffeineScript

-> Javascript is not currently supported, but it easily could be.
-Request it!
+  * more could easily be supported - ask!

 #### What does it do?

-* **Inputs:** a directory structure with CoffeeScript source files
+* **Inputs:** a directory structure with source files
 * **Outputs:** a pair of CommonJS modules for each directory in your source structure
   * `namespace.coffee` - exports the namespace object for that directory
   * `index.coffee` - exports the namespace object *and* loads, via `require`, all nested namespaces and modules.